Voice assistants were invented to free us from screens, right?

 The new Amazon Echo Show gives you another way to bring Alexa into your flat, this time with the benefit of a seven-inch screen inside a boxier shape.
 The Echo Show is still primarily voice-controlled, but the touchscreen now unlocks some added abilities, especially when it comes to smart home devices and streaming media.

-Amazon has built a forward-thinking device with a lot of potential ahead, but right now, its critical functionality is pretty limited.
+Amazon has built a forward-thinking gadget with lots of potential, but right now, its critical functionality is pretty limited, particularly in the UK...

 Design: A flabby slab